unamem/terraform-aws-kubernetes/README.md

 ### Implementation choices

 At the moment I wanted to avid dependencies to external tools like ansible, so the installation happens in bash with cloud-init.
 This means some architectural choices are defined in there and they can't be modified.
-One example is I am using weave as overlay network implementation and swapping it with flannel is not possible.

 Obviously this can be fixed, just fork and PR into this :)